MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-07.md

 ## Manipulating 3D objects

-In this section, you will add the ability to manipulate all the Rover parts you organized on the table during the [Positioning objects in the scene](mr-learning-base-4.md) tutorial
+In this section, you will add the ability to manipulate all the Rover parts you organized on the table during the [Positioning objects in the scene](mr-learning-base-04.md) tutorial.

 The main steps you will take to achieve this are: